vmware/pyvmomi/docs/vmodl/query/PropertyCollector.rst

   Returns:
-    `vmodl.query.PropertyCollector.UpdateSet`_:
+    `vmodl.query.PropertyCollector.UpdateSet <vmodl/query/PropertyCollector/UpdateSet.rst>`_:
          Changes since the passed in data version.
 If no updates are pending, then this method returns null.

   Raises:

-    `vmodl.query.InvalidCollectorVersion`_:
+    `vmodl.query.InvalidCollectorVersion <vmodl/query/InvalidCollectorVersion.rst>`_:
        if the data version does not meet the requirements above.

-    `vmodl.fault.RequestCanceled`_:
+    `vmodl.fault.RequestCanceled <vmodl/fault/RequestCanceled.rst>`_:
-       if `CancelWaitForUpdates`_ has been called or the session was closed or the `PropertyCollector`_ was destroyed at some point after the call was received but before the update calculation was actually started
+       if `CancelWaitForUpdates <vmodl/query/PropertyCollector.rst#cancelWaitForUpdates>`_ has been called or the session was closed or the `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ was destroyed at some point after the call was received but before the update calculation was actually started

 WaitForUpdates(version):